 How do veins form?

 Veins have the function of carrying blood to the heart.
 Blood collects in the superficial veins, very close to the top of the skin surface and is delivered to the deeper veins that are located in our calf muscles.
 A lot of force is required to keep the blood pumping towards the heart and the stream is going against gravity.
-Veins contain one way valves which prevents the blood from travelling backwards.
+Veins contain one-way valves which prevent the blood from travelling backwards.

 Treatment of varicose veins and spider veins is not just for cosmetic reasons.
 Varicose vein disease can cause many health problems, such as blood clots, venous eczema, skin breakdown and ulceration, and rarely, skin cancers.

 If you are concerned about the appearance of your veins, we recommend that you seek evaluation and diagnosis by a qualified Doctor to determine the degree of varicose veins and also to possibly prevent more serious infections or thrombosis, i.e. clotting of the veins.

 What are some of the causes of veins?